Pledge Toolkit

 WHAT DOES IT MEAN TO TAKE THE NO TOXIC MONEY PLEDGE?

 Taking the pledge means that a candidate’s campaign will adopt a policy to not knowingly accept any contributions from Duke Energy and Dominion Energy’s PACs, executives, lobbyists or affiliates.
-The pledge is forward-looking from the filing deadline for the 2020 General Election (December 20, 2019) but it does not apply retroactively to contributions prior to 12-20-19.
+The pledge is forward-looking and does not apply retroactively to contributions prior to signing.
 The commitment begins the moment a politician takes the pledge.

 HOW TO GET A CANDIDATE TO SIGN THE PLEDGE – 5 EASY STEPS!